christianWissmann85/delegate/docs/reference/api-reference.md

           type: "string",
           enum: ["all", "code", "explanation"],
           default: "all",
-          description: "What to extract from the output" },
+          description: "What part to extract from the output" },
         max_tokens: {
           type: "number",
-          description: "Truncate to this many tokens"
+          description: "Truncate the returned content to this many tokens" },
-        },
+        block_index: {
+          type: "number",
+          description: "For multi-block outputs, select a specific block (0-based index)" },
         language: {
           type: "string",
-          description: "When extracting code, filter to this language" },
+          description: "Filter code blocks by this programming language" }
-        write_to: {
-          type: "string",
-          description: "ABSOLUTE file path to write content directly to disk (saves tokens - no content returned).
-Example: '/home/user/project/new_file.go' not 'new_file.go'"
-        },
-        block_index: {
-          type: "number",
-          description: "When multiple code blocks exist, specify which one to extract (0-based index).
-Use after getting block list warning."
-        }
       }
     }